bilalnust/iTour_LandingPage/README.md

 # iTour_LandingPage
-This is the landing page of ITour App.
+This is the landing page of iTour Planner App.